jarcher/openfmb-simulators/README.md

 # Installing / Getting started

-{starting notes} NOTE: This project is used in the Dtech Demo.
+NOTE: This project is used in the Dtech Demo.
 Refer to [Wiki](https://github.com/openfmb/dtech-demo-2016/wiki) for information on DTech Demo.

 To start the battery simulator
 ```shell